YP-Learning/LetUs-C/src/Ch3-Decision-Control-Instruction/C/README.md

 e.
 A five digit number is entered through the keyboard write aprogram to obtain the reversed number and to determine weather the original and reversed numbers are equal or not.
 [Solution](./e.c)

 f.
 If ages of Ram, Shyam and Ajay are input through the keyboard write a program to determine the youngest of three.
 [Solution](./f.c)

+g.
+Write a program to check whether a triangle is valid or not, when the three angles of the triangle are entered through the keyboard.
+A triangle is vaid if the sum of all the three angles is equal to 180 degrees.
+[Solution](./g.c)